-No. In fact, the initial periods of Fund-supported legal work are designed to assess the matter, and to explore and, if possible, favorably resolve the faculty client’s issue(s) without resort to litigation.
+No. In fact, the initial periods of Fund-supported legal work are designed to assess the matter, to explore, and, if possible, favorably resolve the faculty client’s issue(s) without resorting to litigation.
 Further work other than filing suit also may be approved by the Litigation Committee if recommended by counsel, desired by the faculty client, and deemed likely to yield a positive result.
 FLDF seeks to provide “early responder” assistance by lawyers with the goal of securing faculty members’ constitutional (and related) rights before and without the need for litigation.

 Will FLDF cost faculty members anything?

 No. FIRE is a charitable, non-partisan, non-profit organization and does not charge for its defense of faculty rights.
 Matters falling within FLDF are handled by lawyers paid through the Fund.

 No. For matters that FLDF refers, the Fund pays the participating lawyers directly through engagements arranged directly with them.